Ageing of Australia: Ageing dynamics

 The median age of Australian in 1996 compared to 2016.

 Median age

 The median age of Australians has also accordingly increased with the ageing population trend.
-The median age of the Australian population 20 years ago was 34, today this has increased to 37; demonstrating a 4-year rise.
+The median age of the Australian population was 34 during 1996; as of 2025, this figure has now increased to 42.0 though the median age of capital cities remains considerably lower at 36.9 years.
 Of all the Australian states and territories, Tasmania has had the largest upsurge in median age increasing to 42 years in 2016, a seven-year increase since 1996.

 Australians aged 65 and over

 The proportion of Australians aged 65 and above have increased between the years 1996 and 2016.